sandflysecurity/sandfly-entropyscan/README.md

 Search for high entropy (7.7 and higher) executables (often packed or encrypted) under /var/www:

 `sandfly-entropyscan -dir /var/www -elf -entropy 7.7`

+Generates entropy and cryptographic hashes of all running processes in CSV format:

+`sandfly-entropyscan -proc -csv`

 Search for any process with an entropy higher than 7.7 indicating it is likely packed or encrypted: